Lourdes Maldonado: Biography

 Maldonado Ferrer.
-Maldonado's extended family were educators and her great-grandfather has a street in El Padul named for him.
+Maldonado's extended family were educators and her great-grandfather has a street in Padul named for him.
 She had wanted to become a reading teacher for young nursery children, but she became interested in journalism after listening to radio bulletins.

 After graduating from the University of Navarra in Pamplona with a journalism degree, Maldonado got onto the European Union's Erasmus Programme through the Ministry of Education to study Audiovisual Journalism at the University of Bordeaux, from which she graduated in 1996.
 She began her professional career conducting the half an hour local news broadcast for the local Irun television station Gipuzkoa Telebista Txingudi from 1997 to 2000, which she conducted in Basque, French and Spanish, and she also worked for Agence France-Presse as well as Onda Cero in Granada and Pamplona.
 Maldonado also infrequently appeared on Espejo público in place of Sonsoles Suárez during 2002.

 In October 2000, Maldonado joined the Basque Country version of the broadcaster Antena 3 as a presenter of the news in the region, taking over from journalist Francisco Blanco Argibay.
 She began presenting the weekend Antena 3 Noticias Fin de Semana programme after being appointed to the position by Antena 3 Euskadi delegate Marisa Guerrero in September 2003.
 In some years, she replaced Matías Prats Luque on news bulletins he presented during the holiday season; she rejected an offer to present the daily morning weekday edition of Espejo público which launched in late 2006, because she wanted to spend more time with her family.
 She was replaced by Ramón Pradera and Miriam Sánchez between November 2005 and May 2006 and then by Sandra Golpe from November 2008 to May 2009 when she was on maternity leave during both periods of time.
 She has presented the Premio Planeta de Novela gala since 2007 and has appeared in commercial advertising since 2008.
 Maldonado appeared in an anti gender violence campaign, which was broadcast on Antena 3 in 2010.